kyegomez/VisualNexus/README.md

 Infinigen -> Segment Anything Video -> Very Rich and Detailed Dataset.

 Segment Anything for Image and or Video -> Iterate over Dataset and segment-> Very Rich and Detailed Dataset structured dataset for pretraining?

+# Roadmap

+* Creaet documentation for all classes

+* Create examples for various robotic and other usecases

+* Update examples